toppyy/gial/README.md

 # giäl

-**giäl** is programming language imitating the [Rauma dialect](https://en.wikipedia.org/wiki/Rauma_dialect).
+**giäl** is a BASIC-inspired programming language imitating the [Rauma dialect](https://en.wikipedia.org/wiki/Rauma_dialect).
 In rauma the term for 'language' is 'giäl' - hence the name of language.
 Apologies in advance to native speakers of Rauma.

 The compiler translates giäl to assembly for x86.
 The assembler targeted is [NASM](https://www.nasm.us).
 It is written in C++.